The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: A model for star-forming galaxies

 \subsection{Pop~III star formation}

 So far, we have focused on ``normal'' galaxies during the Cosmic Dawn.
-But many models expect another set of star-forming haloes hosting Population III stars.
-We thus also consider potential contributions from smaller haloes hosting these exotic stars.
+But many models expect another set of star-forming halos hosting Population III stars.
+We thus also consider potential contributions from smaller halos hosting these exotic stars.

-The criteria to form Pop~III stars are complex: haloes must be massive enough to accrete baryons and then form H$_2$, which is the primary coolant in this regime.
+The criteria to form Pop~III stars are complex: halos must be massive enough to accrete baryons and then form H$_2$, which is the primary coolant in this regime.
 But H$_2$ is fragile and is destroyed by ultraviolet photons -- which are themselves produced by Pop~III stars.
 Models of this era show that the minimum halo mass can therefore have a complex evolutionary history (e.g., \citealt{jaacks_baseline_2018, mebane_persistence_2018}).
 We therefore consider two simple models.
 For one, we take a minimum virial temperature of $1000$~K for this population (``constant $T_{\min}$ model'').
 This is a few times smaller than the ``plateau'' found in the minimum halo in \citet{mebane_persistence_2018}, so it provides an optimistic estimate of the enrichment.
 In addition, we also consider a prescription for $T_{\rm min}$ with a stronger time dependence inspired by an updated version of the \citet{mebane_persistence_2018} model (S.~Hegde, private communication).
 This includes improved estimates of halo self-shielding and dark matter--baryon streaming (as studied recently in \citealt{kulkarni_critical_2021}).
 We find the following simple fit roughly matches the new model: